What is OrgSync?

 - Only to be used in times of active partnership and agree, in good faith, to be removed from web and print materials if the community partner becomes inactive for more than one semester.

-Please note that that due to Boise State University guidelines, community partners cannot use the Boise State logo on website or print materials.
+Please note that due to Boise State University guidelines, community partners cannot use the Boise State logo on website or print materials.

 Risk and Liability Questions